Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Preliminary Results

 \begin{Lemma} Matrix $G$ is independent of cost rotations. \end{Lemma} \begin{pf} We exploit the fact that $P_\Lambda=P-\Lambda$ to write

 Consequently, $G$ is independent of cost rotations. $ $ \end{pf}

-We prove next a technical result related to the RCGDARE which will be useful later on. \begin{Lemma} Suppose that $BG=0$ and $A^{-1}$ exists, such that the RCGDARE is well defined.
-Then, $\bar G = G$. \end{Lemma} \begin{pf} Because $BG=0$ we have
+We prove next a result related to the RCGDARE which will be useful later on. \begin{Lemma} Suppose that $BG=0$ and $A^{-1}$ exists, such that the RCGDARE is well defined.
+Then, $\bar G = G$. \end{Lemma} \begin{pf} Because $BG=0$ we have $RG = 0$, $S^\top G = 0$.
+Consequently, we immediately obtain